rust-lang/rust/text/0000-language-semver.md

 # Summary

-This RFC has two main goals:

-- define what precisely constitutes a breaking change for the Rust language itself;
-- define a language versioning mechanism that extends the sorts of changes we can make without causing compilation failures (for example, adding new keywords).
+This RFC has the goal of defining what sorts of breaking changes we will permit for the Rust language itself, and giving guidelines for how to go about making such changes.

 # Motivation